Norfolk Roller Derby: Norfolk Brawds

 The Norfolk Brawds competed in the precursor to the British Championships, the "Heartland Series" in 2013 and 2014.
 In 2021, the British Championships rebranded as the Five Nations Roller Derby Championships.

 In 2015, they participated in the Women T4 South East tier of the competition, where they beat Eastbourne Roller Derby in their first game, 246-40.
 Next they faced Full Metal Roller Derby's Herts Breakers and won, 564-21, before also winning against Suffolk Roller Derby, 243-63.
 Their final opponents were Killa Hurtz Roller Derby, who they defeated, 144-138.
 This success took them to the Women T4 Playoffs - Southern seeded tournament, beating both Surrey Roller Girls, 305-84, and Killa Hurtz Roller Derby, 173-125.

 This performance saw them rise to Women Tier 3 East in the 2016 competition.
 They had a strong start, beating their first three opponents: Milton Keynes Roller Derby, 155-126; Killa Hurtz Roller Derby, 208-116; and Roller Derby Leicester, 315-79.
 They lost to Hertfordshire Roller Derby's Hell's Belles, 140-128, and to Seaside Siren Roller Girls, 164-133.

-A reorganisation of the competition saw them in the Womens T3 Regional tier in 2017.
+A reorganisation of the competition saw them in the Women's T3 Regional tier in 2017.
 Rebellion Roller Derby beat the Brawds, 272-143, who then beat Bath Roller Derby Girls, 305-130.
 The league won their next game against North Devon Roller Derby, 303-66, and the next against Surrey Roller Girls, 473-65.
 Hertfordshire Roller Derby's Hell's Belles were defeated by the Brawds, 301-181, but Rebellion Roller Derby were victorious against them, winning 178-114.
 Killa Hurtz Roller Derby also failed to stand up to the Norfolk team, losing 316-91 in the Brawds' final game of that year's competition.

-This display of strength earned them a promotion to the Womens T2 UKRDA National tier for the 2018 season.
+This display of strength earned them a promotion to the Women's T2 UKRDA National tier for the 2018 season.
 They lost their first game to Rebellion Roller Derby, 299-79, but won the second, against London Roller Derby's Batter C Power, 214-89.
 Next, they played Auld Reekie Roller Derby's All-Star Reserves (B) and won, 261-124.
 Their following game was a rematch against Rebellion Roller Derby, and another loss for the Brawds, 207-194.
 The next two games were more successful for the Norfolk side, with wins against Sheffield Steel Roller Derby, 189-88, and Wirral Roller Derby's Savage Lilies, 348-44.

-Another year and another promotion; 2019 saw the Norfolk Brawds lining up in the Womens T1 Premier tier.
+Another year and another promotion; 2019 saw the Norfolk Brawds lining up in the Women's T1 Premier tier.
 SWAT Roller Derby lost, 291-88, to the Norfolk side, but they were beaten by their next opponents, London Batter C Power, 171-129.
 Their next two games saw Brawds victories, against Cambridge Rollerbillies, 329-38, and Bath Roller Derby, 263-91.